Yichen Xu

 2019.6 - 2021.6

-Research interests mainly lie in the field of Machine Learning and Graph Representation Learning.
-Current research directions include self-supervised training of GNNs and contrastive learning on graphs.
-I am supervised by Prof. Shu Wu and work with Yanqiao Zhu.
+Research interests lie in the field of Machine Learning and Graph Representation Learning.
+Research directions include self-supervised training of GNNs and contrastive learning on graphs.
+I was supervised by Prof. Shu Wu and worked with Yanqiao Zhu.

 Research Intern